School Counselors are essential to the lifelong learning and success of all students.

 - School counselors are knowledgeable about leadership and advocacy principles.

 - School counselors are knowledgeable about equitable and culturally responsive practices.

 - Key Stakeholders (including but not limited to) school administrators, policy makers, and community members will understand the impact made by the school counselor implementing a comprehensive school counseling program.

 WSCA Strategic Plan

-The WSCA Directors of Operations are currently in the process of developing a five year Strategic Plan.
+The WSCA Directors of Operations have developed a five-year Strategic Plan.

 ASCA Position Statements

 The American School Counselor Association Position Statements cover a wide range of topics, and describe the rationale for school counseling program interventions in each of these areas.
 The ASCA Position Statements are a valuable reference for school counselors, parents, teachers, administrators, community members, and the press.

 On a rotating basis, position statements are updated annually at the ASCA delegate assembly, a gathering of representatives from each of the state school counseling associations.

 Wisconsin sends two school counselor leaders to the annual delegate assembly held in conjunction with the ASCA Annual Conference.